ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Nuclear Science and Engineering

 Spurred by last week’s power grid failure in Texas, the Federal Energy Regulatory Commission on Monday announced that it will open a new proceeding to examine the threat that climate change and extreme weather events pose to electric reliability.
 The proceeding, FERC said, will investigate how grid operators prepare for and respond to these events, including droughts, extreme cold, wildfires, hurricanes, and prolonged heat waves.

 Milton Levenson was a member of the American Nuclear Society (ANS) for over 50 years and an ANS Fellow, the highest membership grade of the Society.
 He was elected president in 1983 making him the 29th president of ANS.

-Levenson has had a long and successful 73 years in the industry.
+Levenson was born on January 4, 1922.
+He had a long and successful 73 years in the industry.
 His work experience began at Oak Ridge National Laboratory in 1944, with most of it in nuclear reactor safety and fuel processing.

 He served as a research engineer at Oak Ridge from 1944 to 1948; during part of that time (1944-1946) he was also in the U.S. Army.
 In 1948, he moved to Illinois to work at Argonne National Laboratory, where he retired as associate laboratory director in 1973.

 Levenson then moved to the Electric Power Research Institute, Palo Alto, California, where he served as the first director of the nuclear power division, a post he held until 1980.
 From 1981 and 1988, he served as executive consultant to Bechtel Power Corporation in San Francisco, and became vice president of Bechtel International in 1984, a position he kept until 1989.
 In 1990, he began work as a private executive consultant, and ended his career as a Senior Technical Advisor to the weapons safety program of the National Nuclear Security Administration.